- 1 Launch And Pray “Optimization.”

 You’re relying on luck to produce a winning campaign for you.

-This will result in the campaign to be short lived as you’ll have no idea how to improve it.
+This will result in the campaign being short lived as you’ll have no idea how to improve it.

-Once again you’re missing out on learnings, not only about that particular campaign but in the entire niche/vertical.
+Because you’re likely to be launching campaigns non-stop jumping from vertical to vertical, once again you’re missing out on learnings.
+Not only about that particular campaign but in the entire niche/vertical.

 If you are always chasing the next “hot” campaign by jumping around constantly, that means you’re leaving a ton of money on the table.